zhoubihn/clisp-notes/key-points.md

     For examples, `5/10` is evaluated to `1/2` and `-5/10` is evalutated to `-1/2`.

-    For a fraction in Lisp, both its numerator and denominator can be simultaneously binary integers, or simultaneously octal integers, or simultaneously hexadecimal integers.
+    For a fraction in Common Lisp, both its numerator and denominator can be simultaneously binary integers, or simultaneously octal integers, or simultaneously hexadecimal integers.
     In these cases, the radix (base) sign is written as the prefix of